Frequently Asked Questions

 - Prior to the start of the semester, new students should inform the Admissions Office at (716) 673-3251.

 - Returning students should complete the Withdrawal/Non-Returning form and submit it as soon as possible to avoid financial liability.
-Contact the Student Affairs Office at (716) 673-3271 if you have any questions.
+Contact the Office of New Student and Transition Programs (716) 673-4969 if you have any questions.

 - After the start of the semester, all students must complete the Withdrawal/Non-Returning form.
 Any delay in completing the proper withdrawal request form may result in additional charges.